 When to Replace vs Repair a Well Pump (The Decision Guide)

-- Over 12 years: Almost always replace.
+• Over 12 years: usually replace.
 Components throughout the system are worn.

 For a full lifespan breakdown by pump type and water quality conditions, see how long a well pump lasts.